Duncan Fearnley: Cricket career

+Post playing

+Fearnley became chairman of Worcestershire in 1986 and was influential in signing Ian Botham and Graham Dilley to the county ahead of the 1987 season.
+During his tenure as chairman the club had its most successful period in its history winning six trophies.
+After leaving the role in 1998, he served on the county's committee.
+He would go on to serve the county as Club President from 2011 to 2013.

+Fearnley was one of the founders of Chance to Shine, the cricketing charity, alongside Mark Nicholas and Mervyn King.

 Cricket bat company

 At the same time he established his highly successful eponymous bat-manufacturing company, during the early years Fearnley got many of his ex-playing colleagues and opponents to use his products.
 Introducing new forms of sponsorship, he built the brand around these friends.
 John Snow was the first to use the Duncan Fearnley bat in an international, with the likes of Basil D'Oliveira and Dennis Amiss close behind.

 By the early 1980s, Fearnley had become the dominant brand within the market throughout the world.
-At the time it seemed everyone was using or wearing the three-wicket symbol.
-Leading players such as Sunil Gavaskar, Clive Lloyd, Kepler Wessels, Ian Botham, Graham Gooch, Allan Lamb, Viv Richards, Graeme Pollock, Wasim Akram, Ravi Shastri, Allan Border, Martin Crowe and many more were putting their trust in the product.
+At the time many top international cricketers were using or wearing the three-stump symbol.
+Players such as Sunil Gavaskar, Clive Lloyd, Kepler Wessels, Ian Botham, Graham Gooch, Greame Hick, Viv Richards, Graeme Pollock, Wasim Akram, Ravi Shastri, Allan Border, Martin Crowe and many more were putting their trust in the product.

-In 1986 he became Worcestershire's high-profile chairman.
-He attracted some big names – notably Ian Botham – and the county won two County Championships, two Sunday League titles, one Benson & Hedges Cup and one NatWest Trophy title in his 12 years as chairman, as well as more than doubling the membership.

 During the 1990s the marketplace changed, with many smaller brands developing, and cricket bat production started to move overseas to India and Pakistan.
 Fearnley firmly resisted this trend and cut production accordingly, still concentrating on totally hand-crafted bats at its factory in Worcester.

-The company today

-Today the brand still operates from its Worcester base, with a factory producing, by hand, up to 5,000 bats per year.
+The brand still operates from its Worcester base, with a factory producing, by hand, up to 5,000 bats per year.

-Fearnley still remains one of the major UK manufacturers as other companies seek overseas production and is still one of the world's most recognised names in cricket, with Vikram Solanki and Darren Gough two of the main UK endorsements.
-New markets include Club Clothing and Ground Equipment.
+Fearnley still remains one of the major UK manufacturers as other companies seek overseas production, and is still one of the world's most recognised names in cricket, with Vikram Solanki and Darren Gough two of the main UK endorsements.
+New markets include club clothing and ground equipment.
 The company manufactures and retails clothing and accessories for the ECB Association of Cricket Officials.

+Death

+Fearnley died on 8 March 2024, at the age of 83.